Demographics of Italy: Religion

-Roman Catholicism is by far the largest religion in the country, although the Catholic Church is no longer officially the state religion.
-In 2006, 87.8% of Italy's population self-identified as Roman Catholic, although only about one-third of these described themselves as active members (36.8%).
-In 2016, 71.1% of Italian citizens self-identified as Roman Catholic.
+Catholicism is by far the largest religion in the country, although the Catholic Church is no longer officially the state religion.
+In 2006, 87.8% of Italy's population self-identified as Catholic, although only about one-third of these described themselves as active members (36.8%).
+In 2016, 71.1% of Italian citizens self-identified as Catholic.
 This increased again to 78% in 2018.

 Most Italians believe in God, or a form of a spiritual life force.
 According to a Eurobarometer Poll in 2005: 74% of Italian citizens responded that 'they believe there is a God', 16% answered that 'they believe there is some sort of spirit or life force' and 6% answered that 'they do not believe there is any sort of spirit, God, or life force'.
 There are no data collected through census.